pekkaharkonen/todo-projekti/README.md

 ## Running the tests

 Tests are mainly focused on testing the functionality of our REST API.
-The tests can be executed with following command:
+The tests can be executed with a following command:

 ```
 npm test